-Once a month, on one of the many backstreets of Gzira, you will find a quaint and cosy bar playing host to a soothing and relaxing night of storytelling and poetry, courtesy of some of Malta’s very talented writers and poets.
-Welcome to the Casey’s Bar Spoken Word Evening.
+Once a month, on one of the many backstreets of Gzira, you will find a quaint and cosy bar playing hosting storytelling and poetry.
+Welcome to the Casey’s Bar Spoken Word Evening, courtesy of some of Malta’s very talented writers and poet

 That’s right, Malta is not all about big baselines and killer hip-hop, there is another cultural stone that has been upturned by Natalie and Richard who own and run the bar.